Is Your Agency’s In-House-Built DevSecOps the Right Fit for Mission Delivery?

 Over time, the pipeline designed to accelerate delivery becomes the bottleneck.
 Every update, integration, patch, and control validation adds overhead.

-Working to sustain a DIY DevSecOps pipeline that was designed to accelerate innovation often ends up consuming the very resources needed to achieve it.
+Working to sustain an in-house-built DevSecOps pipeline that was designed to accelerate innovation often ends up consuming the very resources needed to achieve it.
 The real question isn’t whether your pipeline works; It’s how much it costs to keep it working.

 The Shift Is Already Underway